 7. Be the captain of your own ship

 As we work with families each year, it quickly becomes clear who’s steering the ship in the process.
-It’s common for parents to captain the ship early on, during freshman and sophomore year; however, by junior year, students who take the helm early on do much better in the process.
+It’s common for parents to captain the ship early on, during freshman and sophomore years; however, by junior year, students who take the helm early on do much better in the process.
 I started working with Jin the summer before her senior year, and she had already done a tremendous amount of research on her schools of interest and a national scholarship program to which she was applying.
 She had a clear sense of who she was and the type of college where she would thrive.
-At each step of the process, from writing her application essays to developing her list to making her final decision, she captained her ship that lead her to Princeton University.
-It’s important to take charge of your own college admission process, because you only get to do it once.
+At each step of the process, from writing her application essays to developing her list to making her final decision, she captained the ship that led her to Princeton University.
+It’s important to take charge of your own college admission process because you only get to do it once.

 8. There are no guarantees

 While every student we worked with this past year had at least one excellent college choice, there are no guarantees because the admission process has become more unpredictable.
 Colleges don’t just want to create a community of learners—they want to manage their enrollment.
 They have more sophisticated ways to analyze data and predict yield.
 Just because a student is in their range academically doesn’t guarantee them an acceptance.
 Many of the most selective schools fill upwards of 50% of their class through Early Decision.
 For schools that care about demonstrated interest, if a student hasn’t visited or interviewed, they’ll likely be waitlisted or denied.
 If a student is applying to a “safety” school through Regular Decision, the colleges can now predict the likelihood that a student with this particular academic profile will matriculate.
 It helps to be aware of these realities so there are fewer surprises in your application process and you can plan accordingly.